Prepare for Your Implementation

 - What pain points prevent you from growing?
 What processes do you want to improve?

 - How do your constituents experience your programs and services now?
 How would you like this to change?

 You might remember our fictional nonprofit organization, No More Homelessness (NMH), from another module.
 NMH is a nonprofit social service organization with support programs for the homeless.
 Gorav Patel is the sole NMH Salesforce admin and a member of the larger NMH tech and operations team.
-Gorav is an “also” admin who is working with a consulting partner to implement NPSP for 46 users with a focus on fundraising and program management.
+Gorav is working with a consulting partner to implement NPSP for 46 users with a focus on fundraising and program management.

 After consulting with key stakeholders and their partner, Gorav drafted a Salesforce implementation vision for NMH.